madpsy/xpa125b_controller/README.md

 Rigctld support is the major feature which allows this to work with almost any radio, including SDRs.

+Supported Amplifiers:

++ Xiegu XPA125B
++ Hardrock-50
++ MiniPA50
++ Yaesu (any compatible with the Yaesu 817)

 Supported APIs:

 + Serial